jwcook23/mssql_dataframe/README.md

 # mssql_dataframe
 Provides an easy & efficient interaction between Microsoft SQL and Python DataFrames.
-Intensive tasks are performed server side if possible to improve overall performance by avoiding having to query records into local memory.
-Querying records into memory is also performed efficiently by casting SQL data types to the correct DataFrame type.
-Security is taken into account as best as possible as dynamic SQL tables, columns, and variable types as encountered.
+In short, once you have data in a DataFrame, you can interact seamlessly with Microsoft SQL.

+Key elements include:
+- performing tasks in SQL to avoid loading records into memory
+- efficient casting between SQL and Python data types
+- providing methods for SQL data engineering tasks
+- follow best practices for security

 ## Main Features

+### Create SQL Table

+Create a table in SQL in a manner to prevent SQL injection given variable table and column names.
+SQL data types, including variable size are automatically inferred.

 ### Update Records